emlautarom1/Flappy_Bird_JS/README.md

 Tap anywhere on the screen to make the bird `Jump`

 ## Building for mobile
 The game can be deployed in mobile using `Cordova`.
-In the release page you can find a debug version for **Android**.

 ## Screenshot
 <div style="text-align= center;">